benjamingutgar/active-directory-detection-engineering-lab/docs/lab-architecture.md

 # Lab Architecture

-This document describes the virtual laboratory used to simulate and detect lateral movement techniques in a Windows Active Directory environment using Wazuh.
+This document describes the virtual laboratory used to simulate and detect lateral-movement and credential-access techniques in a Windows Active Directory environment using Wazuh.

 The goal of the lab is not to reproduce a full enterprise network.
-Its goal is to provide the minimum realistic infrastructure required to generate, collect, correlate and analyze security events related to lateral movement.
+Its goal is to provide the minimum realistic infrastructure required to generate, collect, correlate and analyze security events related to lateral movement and credential access.

 ## 1. Architecture Overview